All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pattern: Headaches during the first 2 weeks that resolve after week 3.
 Common during GLP-1 titration and GH peptide initiation.
 Often related to fluid balance changes and resolves as your body adjusts.
 Stay well-hydrated and note if headaches persist beyond week 3, which would warrant provider review.

 Pattern: Injection site lumps or redness at the same location repeatedly.
-This indicates you are not rotating injection sites adequately.
+This indicates you aren't rotating injection sites adequately.
 Repeated injections at the same spot cause lipodystrophy (hardened fatty tissue) that impairs medication absorption and creates cosmetic issues.
 Read about and implement a rotation map.

 Pattern: Fatigue that starts 2-3 weeks into a protocol despite adequate sleep.
 May indicate caloric intake has dropped too low (common on GLP-1 when appetite suppression is strong) or may signal a need for thyroid panel testing.
 Log your food intake alongside fatigue scores to give your provider the complete picture.